Craig Lynch: Rochdale

 On 18 February 2014, Lynch joined Rochdale following his release from Sunderland.

 On 3 May 2014, Lynch made his only appearance for Rochdale, coming on as substitute on the 56th minute of the final game of the season, a 2–1 defeat away at Newport County.
 Lynch was among released at the end of the season.

 Non-League

 After being released by Rochdale, Lynch moved to Spennymoor Town of the Northern Premier League Division One North on 8 August 2014.

 On 5 February 2015, Blyth Spartans announced the signing of Lynch.
 In November 2015 he joined Seaham Red Star.

 Managerial career

 In February 2018 Lynch was appointed manager of Seaham Red Star.

 In June 2018 Lynch joined Morpeth Town as assistant manager.
 In September 2021 he was appointed caretaker manager of Morpeth.
 He was given the job permanently the following month.

+During his first season in charge, Lynch guided Morpeth Town to their best ever run in the FA Trophy and equal best run in the FA Cup, on both occasions losing to then National League North team York City.
+He also guided the club to safety after a poor start to the season under Stephen Turnbull, including a run of 1 league defeat in 18 games following his appointment.